 Enjoy a few more recent photos of the landscaping:

 Statement by Nori: "Real estate is a continuing thread in my life.
 Since 1989, I've taken care of a half-dozen residential properties, and three large commercial properties.
 When I got my real estate license in 2006, it was the culmination of seventeen years of experience.
 I was a Realtor for seven years, working in residential resale.
 During that time, I was a member of the education committee and legal committee at the local Realtor's Association.
 In 2010 I started my own real estate school, got my teacher's license, and started to teach at Mesa Community College.
-I also have a masters of science degree from Western Oregon University (1992)."
+I also have a Master of Science degree from Western Oregon University (1992)."